lorenzo-cmyk/PF_INGSW_2023_24/src/main/java/it/polimi/ingsw/am32/message/MessageTypes.md

   "type": "OutboundChatMessage",
   "senderNickname": "playerName",
-  "recipientNickname": "playerName", // Can be null if the message is for everyone "multicastFlag": true, // If true, message is to be sent to all players "content": "Message"
+  "recipientNickname": "playerName", // Can be null if the message is for everyone "content": "Message"
 }
 ```